imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 Erigon is another EVM implementation written in Go.
 It has a similar `evm` tool as Go Ethereum that was harnessed for the benchmarks.

 ### EthereumJS
-EtherumJS is written in TypeScript and executed in NodeJS environment.
+EthereumJS is written in TypeScript and executed in NodeJS environment.
 No existing tool was available for benchmarking, so we created a new one.
-The code is available in [https://github.com/imapp-pl/ethereumjs-monorepo/blob/benchmark-bytecode-execution/packages/vm/benchmarks/bytecode.ts]().
+The code is available at [https://github.com/imapp-pl/ethereumjs-monorepo/blob/benchmark-bytecode-execution/packages/vm/benchmarks/bytecode.ts]().
 It uses `tinybench` library for benchmarking.
 The EVM engine is contained in `@ethereumjs/evm` library.
 The state is cleared on every benchmark run.

 ### Nethermind
 Nethermind is developed in the .NET framework using C# language.
 The existing benchmark did not satisfy our requirements, so we created a new one.
 The source code is available at [https://github.com/imapp-pl/nethermind/blob/benchmark-bytecode-execution/src/Nethermind/Nethermind.Benchmark.Runner/BytecodeBenchmark.cs]().
 The improvements include: